About us

 Click HereMore about the Miller Season:

-WHERE TO MEET: We will meet at 7:30 p.m. by the picnic tables near the concession stand on the side closest to the stage door.
-We'll then go to the hill and set up.
+WHERE TO MEET: We will meet at 7:30 p.m. by the picnic tables near the concession stand.
+Then go to the hill and set up.
 If you can't make it at 7:30, we'll hold some space.
-Look for our location in the comments.
 Look for our location in the comments.
 The concert starts at 8:30. p.m.

 The hill is divided with the left side allowing chairs and the right reserved for blankets.
-We sit on the chair side, but we'll try to get space close to the center and front.
-People with blankets may have their views obstructed.
+We sit on the chair side, but close enough to the middle to accommodate blankets.

-Adult beverages are allowed.
-The city prohibits glass containers in the park.
-(We don't check and the city never has objected to discreet wine bottles.)
-It's always more fun when people bring something to share.Parking:
+Chair or blanket, drinks and snacks.
+Blankets may have the view obstructed by chairs.
+Adult beverages are allowed but the city prohibits glass containers in the park.
+(We don't check.)
+It's always more fun when people bring snacks to share.Parking:

 There are two main parking areas for Miller.